Chinook, Montana: 2000 census

-Edgar G. Obie Airport is located 1 mile west of Chinook.

 Chinook High School Sugarbeeters

 Chinook High School experienced national notoriety when a USA today contest was held to discover the nation's oddest mascot.
 Chinook's mascot, the Sugarbeeter, finished third in the voting and has since been the topic of multiple articles.

 Chinook has been home to the Sugarbeeters ever since the Utah-Idaho Sugar Company, which had a factory in the town, helped purchase the jerseys for the boys' basketball team in 1929.
 Ever since the team made their debut in the jerseys, which presented a Sugarbeet logo on the front, the nickname has been fully adopted.

+Government

+The town has a mayor-council system of government.
+There are four council members.
+The mayor in 2023 was Glen Huestis.

 Education

 Chinook Public Schools serves students from kindergarten to 12th grade.
 Chinook High School is a Class C school (less than 108 students) which helps determine athletic competitions.

 Chinook is home to the Blaine County Library.

+Media

+The Blaine County Journal News-Opinion is a local weekly newspaper.
+It is available in print or online.

+The FM radio station KRYK is licensed in Chinook.
+The station airs a hot adult contemporary music format.